³ÉÈËVRÊÓÆµ

 Upon submission of your product concept or problem, a three-month collaborative food product development project is established with bachelor's or master's students.
 Throughout the course of the project, the students involved conduct a market analysis, design and optimize product prototypes, and evaluate the final product’s properties before concluding with a final presentation of their results.
 Students are supported by Dr. Salwa Karboune and Dr. Amanda Waglay, who expertly guide them through each step.

-Two types of FPDL projects
+Three types of projects

-Food Product Development Course (FDSC 405)
+Food Product Development Course

 Food Product Development Internships